CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 Undos the previous action done in the task manager if you've made a mistake. <br>

-> Cannot undo CLEAR commands!

 <br><br>

 #### <a id="clr"></a>11.
 Clearing all tasks : `clr`
 Format: `clr`

 Tasks can easily become obsolete and checking off tasks individually can be quite a hassle.
-The Clear command will help you to remove all tasks and can be accessed by typing the following: `clr`
+The clear command will help you to remove all tasks and can be accessed by typing the following: `clr`

-> Please ensure that the tasks are the ones that you want to clear before initiating the Clear Command.

 <br><br>